 6. After placing log board into the fireplace, we added two screws to the front to keep the board from falling forward.

-A small change, I know.
+A small change, true.
 But the faux log stack makes the whole room feel a bit more rustic and modern.
 Who knew little log slices could make me so happy?

 “Although it can seem like a bit of a jigsaw, this is fairly simple alteration that has a great impact on the atmosphere of the room,” says professional property buyer Ruban Selvanayagam.